GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

     regular coordinate pairs (i.e., longitude/latitude separated by a slash), or they can be two-character codes that refer to predetermined points relative to the map region.
-These codes are taken from the :doc:`pstext` justification keys
+These codes are taken from the :doc:`text` justification keys
     [**L\ \|\ C\ \|\ R**][**B\ \|\ M\ \|\ T**]
     so that the first character determines the *x*-coordinate and the second determines the *y*-coordinate.
 In